Producing symmetrical facts for lists induced by the list reversal mapping in Isabelle/HOL: Automated production of symmetrical claims

 \section{Automated production of symmetrical claims}

-Before describing our solution to the automation of producing symmetrical claims with respect to the symmetry $\Rev$, we discuss on if and how can our task might achieved using tools for theorem reuse available in Isabelle/HOL.
+Before describing our solution to the automation of producing symmetrical claims, we discuss if and how might our task be achieved using tools for theorem reuse available in Isabelle/HOL.
 We have not found any ready made tool in Isabelle/HOL that could achieve our objectives.
 We shall briefly discuss two existing tools that achieve a similar task, namely reusing of a theory in a homomorphic setting.

 The first tool are locales.
 Locale is a mechanism for abstraction via interpretation and locale expressions \cite{Ballarin2010,Ballarin2014}.
 We could see the ``by symmetry'' argument as two instantiations of the same claim: first in lists, and second in reversed lists.
-It would require to prove all claims about lists in an abstract setting, and than apply it to lists and reversed lists.
+It would require to prove all claims about lists in an abstract setting, and then apply it to lists and reversed lists.
 The abstract setting would mean some kind of ``axiomatic theory of lists'', that is, of free monoids, as in \cite{HolubVeroff}.
 While this may be the correct idea mathematically, we do not see how to naturally recreate it in Isabelle/HOL using locales.

-The second tool is the powerful infrastructure of transfer and lifting \cite{lifting_and_transfer,phd_kuncar}.
-Its main purpose is to transfer fact between two datatypes, e.g., from natural integers to integers, via user specified transfer rules.
-This would mean considering reverse words as a different datatype.
-But that is not what we want and we are not aware of any example of application of the framework to transfer facts within the same datatype.
-It is clearly not intended for such purpose, and we do not see a reasonable way how to tweak it for our purposes.
+The second tool is the infrastructure of transfer \cite{lifting_and_transfer,phd_kuncar}.
+Its main purpose is to transfer facts between two datatypes, e.g., from natural integers to integers, via user specified transfer rules.
+Although, in principle, it should be possible to use this powerful tool, we encountered several problems using it and we did not find a way how to employ it for our purposes without producing undesired limitations.
+For example, it is not clear how to specify whether in the case of transferring a fact containing $\alistlist$ the transfer rule should be applied to $\alist$ or $\alistlist = \blist$.

 Since it seems from the above discussion that there is no direct way how to achieve the desired automation of the symmetry, we propose a ``lightweight'' solution which closely mimics the simple reproving of each individual claim ``on the fly'' as indicated by the examples in~\Cref{sec:context_and_examples}.
 Our solution is very simple but at the same time it proves to be very practical and sufficiently versatile.